-3.1 Expenditures will be controlled through appropriate internal controls and procedures.
-Management must ensure expenditures comply with the legally
+- 3.1 Expenditures will be controlled through appropriate internal controls and procedures.
+Management must ensure expenditures comply with the legally adopted budget.

-- adopted budget.
 Each Department or Division Manager or Director will be responsible for the administration of his/her department/program budget.
-This includes accomplishing the goals and objectives incorporated into the budget and monitoring each department/division budget for compliance with spending limitations. - 3.2 The City Administrator is to administer budgetary expenditure control at the appropriation level.
-Any increase in a budget appropriation requires City Council approval. - 3.3 All purchases of goods and services must comply with the City's Purchasing Policies, guidelines and procedures and with State laws and regulations. - 3.4 All compensation planning and collective bargaining will include analyses of total cost of compensation, which includes analysis of salary increases, health benefits, pension contributions, and other fringe benefits.
+This includes accomplishing the goals and objectives incorporated into the budget and monitoring each department/division budget for compliance with spending limitations. - 3.2 The City Manager is to administer budgetary expenditure control at the appropriation level.
+Any increase in a budget appropriation requires City Council approval.

+- 3.3 All purchases of goods and services must comply with the City's Purchasing Policies, guidelines and procedures and with State laws and regulations. - 3.4 All compensation planning and collective bargaining will include analyses of total cost of compensation, which includes analysis of salary increases, health benefits, pension contributions, and other fringe benefits.
 City management will only propose operating personnel costs that can be supported by continuing operating revenues. - 3.5 City staff shall make every effort to control expenditures to ensure City services and programs provided to its citizens and taxpayers are cost effective and efficient.
-Expenditures that will reduce future costs will be encouraged.
+Expenditures that will reduce future costs will be encouraged. - 3.6 When available, restricted funds must be spent prior to spending unrestricted funds.